Jerrabomberra Lodge - 40+ plus years history

-Jerrabomberra Lodge History
+History of Jerrabomberra Lodge

-The building was designed and built by David Trinder of Trinder Alpine Constructions.
-Its style could be described as “Australian Alpine Resort” with some European influences.
-The cost was $179,000.00.
-Building the lodge was no easy task.
-The weather either very hot or very cold, the ground full of large boulders to be excavated and shifted, materials transported a long way off and equipment and skilled labour always difficult to find.
+Building in the high country in the 70's was no easy task - the weather either very hot or very cold, the ground full of large boulders to be excavated and shirted, marterials transported a long way and equipment and skilled labour always difficult to find.

-The building of Jerrabomberra Lodge showed that many people were confident about skiing in Charlotte Pass and those skiers introduced to the valley added greatly to that existing skiing base who were already enjoying Charlotte Pass up to that time.
+The building of Jerrabomberra showed that many people were confident about skiing in Charlotte Pass and those skiers introduced to the valley added greatly to that existing skiing base who were enjoying Charlotte Pass up to that time.

 Jerrabomberra is a family Ski Lodge with 50 'A' Members and 100 'B' Members.
 The Lodge is managed by a 9 member committee.
 The day to day running of the Lodge is by contract management team selected on a yearly tender basis.